rooftop-media/quickshapes/blueprint/0_0_Intro.md

 > *It'd be nice to code something other people might use.
 > Ideally something **pretty**, but **simple** --
 > you admit, you're still a novice programmer.*

+> *Ideally, the software idea would be something both
+> pretty and relatively simple.*

 <br /><br /><br /><br />